Graylog2/documentation/pages/integrations/output_framework/output_google_bigquery.rst

 - ``Excluded Fields``
    - A comma-separated list of fields that will be filtered out when data is sent to BigQuery
 - ``Credentials File Location``
-   - Path to the Service Account credentials file
+   - Path to the Service Account credentials file located on your Graylog Node(s)